Zhen-DS/Data-Science-Projects/README.md

-This folder includes python and R markdown files for projects completed at Syracuse University.
+This folder includes python and R markdown files for projects completed at Syracuse University when pursuing the Master of Applied Data Science degree.
 For projects completed in group, only portions completed individually are included.